 First and most important, keep your blood sugar levels under tight control.
 In the Diabetes Control and Complications Trial, people on standard diabetes treatment got retinopathy four times as often as people who kept their blood sugar levels close to normal.
 In people who already had retinopathy, the condition progressed in the tight-control group only half as often.

 These impressive results show that you have a lot of control over what happens to your eyes.
 Also, high blood sugar levels may make your vision temporarily blurry.

 Second bring high blood pressure under control.
 High blood pressure can make eye problems worse.

 Third, quit smoking.

-Fourth, see your eye care professional at least once a year for a dilated eye exam.
+Fourth, we generally recommend that you see your eye care professional at least once a year for a dilated eye exam.
 Having your regular doctor look at your eyes is not enough.
 Nor is having your eyeglass prescription tested by an optician.
 Only optometrists and ophthalmologists can detect the signs of retinopathy.
 Only ophthalmologists can treat retinopathy.

 Fifth, see your eye care professional if:

 - you have trouble reading signs or books

 - one or both of your eyes hurt

 - your eyes get red and stay that way